Designeryinka/Olayinka-website/src/blog/2025-10-15-a-beginner-s-complete-guide-to-webflow-features-pricing-templates-and-comparisons.md

 **Code export**- Export HTML, CSS, JavaScript for the entire site in case you wish to host it somewhere else.

-**Integration flexibility- Third-party tools, APIs, and automation platforms.**
+### Integration flexibility- Third-party tools, APIs, and automation platforms.

 You can connect Webflow to almost any tool or service you already use.

 It supports native integrations out of the box, so you can link your analytics, email marketing or automation tools with just a few clicks.

-Here’s a quick breakdown:
-✅ Native Integrations
+Here are ways you can connect Webflow with your everyday tools:

-These are plug-and-play connections that don’t need coding:
-Google Analytics & Google Tag Manager
-Zapier & Make (formerly Integromat)
+* **✅ Native Integrations**: These are plug-and-play connections that don’t need coding like Google Analytics & Google Tag Manager Zapier & Make (formerly Integromat) Mailchimp HubSpot Finsweet tools

-Mailchimp
-HubSpot
-Finsweet tools
-🧩 Custom Code Embeds
-For everything else, just use an embed block.
+* **🧩 Custom Code Embeds**: For everything else, just use an embed block.
 Drop in your JavaScript, HTML or iframe snippet — and you’re set.
 Perfect for integrating chatbots, dynamic widgets or booking forms.

-⚙️ API & Webhooks
-For developers, Webflow’s API and webhooks open the door to advanced automations.
+* **⚙️ API & Webhooks**: For developers, Webflow’s API and webhooks open the door to advanced automations.
 You can sync Webflow CMS data with external databases, send updates to Slack or automate publishing workflows.

-For instance: Let’s say you design a blog powered by Webflow’s CMS.
+>>Let’s say you design a blog powered by Webflow’s CMS.
 You can use a webhook that automatically triggers an email campaign via Mailchimp each time you publish a new post.
 (Insert table: “Integration Type – What It Does – Best Use Case”) 👉 To see these in action, visit our Coding & Development page for real integration tutorials.